 Maroons players were big on playing the stock market, and they did really well with the help of fans who gave them tips.
 The stock market became so important to the players that at one practice, only two showed up because the rest were downtown counting their riches from a rising market.

 Maroons players lived high and mighty with their new wealth until one day in 1929, the stock market crashed and everyone lost their shirts.
-But it turned out to be a good thing because after the shock had subsided, they settled down and became a fine and dangerous team after they began concentrating on hockey and not stocks.
+But it turned out to be a good thing because after the shock had subsided, they settled down and became a fine and dangerous team after they began concentrating on sticks, not stocks.